msgpo/boot-camps/shell/Readme.md

 ## Full vs. Relative Paths

 The `cd` command takes an argument which is the directory name.
-Directories can be specified using either a *relative* path a full *path*.
+Directories can be specified using either a *relative* path or a full *path*.
 The directories on the computer are arranged into a hierarchy.
-The full path tells you where a directory is in that hierarchy.
+The full path tells you where a directory is located in the file system hierarchy.
 Navigate to the home directory.
 Now, enter the `pwd` command and you should see:

     /home/swc